 11. Restart your computer.

-Kexts can also be installed manually.
+Still, if you use an operating system earlier than Big Sur, kexts can be installed manually.
 It’s a more cumbersome process, however, and your Mac really doesn’t like you installing kexts like this.

 1. Drag and drop your kext file into “/System/Library/Extensions”.